SAS-DHRH/dhcc-toolkit/content/_index.md

 {{<columns>}}

+## The Digital Humanities Climate Coalition Toolkit

+This toolkit is a guide to making your research practices more environmentally responsible.
+It is geared both towards digital practices, but also touches on general areas such as travel and advocacy. aWe hope it will be relevant to researchers, educators, students, administrators, librarians, technicians, and others.
+It is a community-developed work-in-progress, and you are warmly invited to contribute.

 ## Launch Event

 Join us for the launch of the new DHCC toolkit, designed to empower humanists to work towards climate responsible research practices.